 Have your say

-You can make a submission during the first round of consultation by emailing firstname.lastname@example.org with the subject “Rules consultation”
+You can make a submission at any point by emailing firstname.lastname@example.org with the subject “Rules consultation”.